Month-to-Month Lease

 A month-to-month lease, also called a periodic tenancy agreement, is a rental contract that automatically renews at the end of each monthly period until either the landlord or tenant provides proper written notice to terminate.
 Unlike a fixed-term lease that locks both parties into an agreement for a specific duration (typically one year), a month-to-month arrangement provides maximum flexibility, allowing either party to end the tenancy with relatively short notice, typically 30 days.
 This flexibility makes month-to-month leases particularly valuable for tenants in transitional situations and landlords who want to retain the ability to adjust rental terms or regain possession.

 Month-to-month tenancies commonly arise in two ways: through an express agreement between the parties or through an implied conversion when a fixed-term lease expires and the tenant remains in possession with the landlord's consent.
-When a residential lease expires without a renewal or new agreement, most states convert the tenancy to a month-to-month arrangement on the same terms as the expired lease.
+When a Free residential lease expires without a renewal or new agreement, most states convert the tenancy to a month-to-month arrangement on the same terms as the expired lease.
 The tenant who remains after lease expiration is sometimes called a holdover tenant, and the landlord's acceptance of continued rent payments creates an implied periodic tenancy.

 Notice requirements for terminating a month-to-month tenancy vary significantly by state, ranging from 15 to 90 days.
 Most states require 30 days' written notice, but some jurisdictions impose longer periods - California requires 60 days' notice from landlords if the tenant has occupied the unit for more than one year, and some rent control jurisdictions require just cause for termination, meaning the landlord must have a specific legal reason (such as non-payment, lease violation, or owner move-in) to end the tenancy regardless of the notice period.